JohnJohnZhou/mmWave-Tensor-Channel-Estimation/README.md

 Systems," in IEEE Journal on Selected Areas in Communications, vol. 35, no. 7, pp. 1524-1538, July 2017.''

-The implementation of the Tensor algebra part is based on the open-source project https://gitlab.com/tensors/tensor_toolbox, where the utitlized toolbox in this repo has a minor revision to the original one to support complex values.
+The implementation of the Tensor algebra is partially based on an open-source project https://gitlab.com/tensors/tensor_toolbox, where the utitlized toolbox in this repo has a minor revision to the original one in order to support complex values.